P&O Princess Cruises

-P&O Princess Cruises plc (stock symbol in London and NYSE: POC) was a shipping company that existed between 2000 and 2003, operating the P&O Cruises, Princess Cruises, P&O Cruises Australia, A'Rosa Cruises, AIDA Cruises and Ocean Village branded cruise lines.
-The company was formed from the de-merged passenger services of the Peninsular & Oriental Steam Navigation Company (P&O) and operated until 2003 when it was re-listed as Carnival plc following a merger with Carnival Corporation.
-Its registered office was in the City of Westminster, London.
+P&O Princess Cruises plc was a shipping company that existed between 2000 and 2003, operating the P&O Cruises, Princess Cruises, P&O Cruises Australia, A'Rosa Cruises, AIDA Cruises and Ocean Village branded cruise lines.
+The company was formed from the de-merged passenger services of the P&O and operated until 2003 when it was re-listed as Carnival plc following a merger with Carnival Corporation.
+Its registered office was in London.

 History

-P&O Princess Cruises originated from the Peninsular & Oriental Steam Navigation Company (P&O), founded in England in 1837.
+P&O Princess Cruises originated from the P&O, founded in England in 1837.
 In 1844, the company began operating passenger services which were the forerunner of modern cruise holidays, and as such it became recognised as the world's oldest cruise line.

 In 1974, P&O acquired Princess Cruises, a North American cruise line founded in 1964 by Stanley McDonald.
 In 1977, P&O de-merged its passenger services division to form P&O Cruises.
 In 1988, P&O de-merged P&O Cruises' Australian operations, acquiring Sitmar Cruises, which led to the formation of P&O Cruises Australia.